 - Anti-dilution Protection: Implement mechanisms to protect participants from potential dilution of their equity holdings due to future equity issuances.

-- Communication of Rights: Ensure that participants understand their equity rights, such as voting rights and dividend participation, if applicable.
+- Communication of Rights: Ensure that participants understand their equity rights, such as voting rights and dividend participation, if any.

-- Governance Advisory: Advise companies on the governance structure for equity compensation plans, including the role of boards, committees, and plan administrators.
+- Governance Advisory: Advise companies on the governance structure for equity compensation plans, including the role played by boards, committees, or plan administrators.

 - Participant Education: Educate stakeholders about the mechanics of equity compensation, helping them make informed decisions about exercising options or selling shares.